 *Graduates of our M.A in Counselling program meet the requirements to be an Associate Counsellor with the Professional Association of Christian Counsellors and Psychotherapists (PACCP).
 Graduates are also able to register with other provincial associations.
 See individual provincial websites for more information or contact email@example.com.

 Students of the Alberta Extension Site will complete most of their counselling courses through a series of one week modules, hybrid courses and online.
 Bible and Theology courses can be taken directly or through online courses provided by Providence Seminary.
+To view what courses are currently being offered, see our course offerings here.

 "I was really excited to get the training to be a counsellor from a faith perspective.
 Providence has the only Christian counselling course you can take in (Alberta).
 I had a really incredible experience and the support I receive through Providence as really great." - Rachel Crowe, 2015 Master of Arts in Counselling